jsobel1/WikiCitationHistoRy/README.md

 	Category_most_recent=get_category_articles_most_recent(c("Zeitgeber","Advanced sleep phase disorder","Sleep deprivation"))

-To get a list of pages related to a single wikipedia category you can use the following function based on *WikipediR*:
+To get a list of pages related to a single wikipedia category you can use the following function based on *WikipediR* R package:

 	library(WikipediR)
 	get_pagename_in_cat("Circadian rhythm")